 What’s crowdsourced software testing?

-Crowdsourced QA is an increasingly popular testing method.
+Crowdsourced software testing is an increasingly popular testing method.
 Leveraging a dispersed and often temporary workforce, companies can expedite testing more effectively.
-This makes for more financially sound and efficient testing.
+This makes for more financially sound and efficient testing by leveraging on-demand crowdtesters where and only when necessary.

 Who’s involved in crowdtesting?